 - Copy number variation (CNV) analysis

-I performed a comparison of Bioline's SensiFAST Probe against several other qPCR master mixes.
-The Bioline product performed the best overall in terms of efficiency, sensitivity, lower and cost.
+I performed a comparison of Bioline's SensiFAST™ Probe against several other qPCR master mixes.
+The Bioline product performed the best overall in terms of efficiency, sensitivity, lower in cost.
 I have also been very impressed Bioline's customer service.

 Tiffany Kosch, James Cook University, Townsville, Australia

-Instrument CompatibilityPlease refer to the Real-Time PCR Selection Chart to confirm the SensiFAST Probe Hi-ROX Kit is compatible with your instrument.
+Instrument CompatibilityPlease refer to the Real-Time PCR Selection Chart to confirm the SensiFAST Probe Lo-ROX Kit is compatible with your instrument.

 Certification of Analysis (COAs)